 FTP: How to Connect to Your Website

-File Manager: File Manager is built into your Control Panel and is helpful for uploading small groups of files.
+File Manager: File Manager is built into your Domain dashboard and is helpful for uploading small groups of files.
 You can also use File Manager to organize and manage your website files.

 Windows Explorer: Windows Explorer is used to view, open, copy, move, and manage your files on your Windows PC.
 When connecting via FTP, Windows Explorer can do the same thing with your website files.